crowdagger/crowbook/guide/04_templates.md

 Crowbook allows the user to specify a number of templates.[^1]

-Each of this template can be overriden by a custom one, by setting e.g.:
+Each of this template can be overridden by a custom one, by setting e.g.:

 ```yaml
 html.css: my_template.css